Rickaym/pyforge/docs/courseboard/jython.rst

 Jython language and Syntax
 ---------------------------

-Before we begin, make sure to check the Jython docs `here <https://jython.readthedocs.io/en/latest/>`_.
+Before we begin, make sure to check the `Jython docs <https://jython.readthedocs.io/en/latest/>`_.
 The definitive guide will explain things far better than I can afford.

 **Jython has a replicate syntax as Python**